bjaggi/disaster-recovery-playground/README.md

 ## Active-Active Platform over Confluent Cloud with Clients hosted on K8s Cluster with automatic restart on config changes

 ### Architectural Design
+//TODO : Upload a better resolution ?
+Hard to read contents even when zooming in completely.
 ![Architectual Design](./assets/K8s%20Active%20-%20Active%20Disaster%20Recovery%20Strategy.svg)

+// TODO : I want to day add a section for *problem with Active Active setup, and how your solution helps*.
+But that should probably go in a seperate blog.

 ### Scenario Topology

 1. Two Confluent Cloud Clusters following the active-active DR pattern:

 //TODO : Upload a better resolution ?
 Hard to read contents even when zooming in completely.
+//TODO : Can you descibe the topics and this active-active setup briefly, i am confused about the US.CHUCK-FACTS topic
    ![Active-Active Patter](./assets/active-active%20pattern.svg)

+//TODO :  From the image it looks like K8S is only used for the clients? looks like the focus has been on the demo and not on describing the problem/solution.
 2. Kubernetes Cluster deployed (connectivity to CCloud cluster required)

 3. [Reloader](https://github.com/stakater/Reloader) pod deployed on your preferred namespace (default namespace can be a good option so any other one will have access to it).
 For standard deployment you can execute: